shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 and that [unmarried couples living together and having premarital sex](https://en.wikipedia.org/wiki/Bertrand_Russell) is unethical and immoral.
 And, naturally, homosexual individuals are a menace to society and must be medicated and sedated.

+## Please don't take anger the wrong way

+My psychotherapist told me that anger and rage were typical of being hypomanic.
+I feel that my rage, although criticised by other people, does serve a useful and natural purpose.